 Council is committed to balancing the protection of our natural environment, with an objective to build safe walkways to encourage active transport into Kingston.

-The new underpass is being constructed in a sensitive environment next to Whitewater Creek.
-As we value the contribution trees make to the health of urban areas, Council has designed the work to minimise the impact on the creek and the mature trees beside it as much as possible.
 Unfortunately, some eucalypts will be removed to allow the underpass to be put in place.
 The decision to remove the trees has been made on the basis that the value of the trees has been assessed under relevant legislation and an arborist was engaged to determine which trees could survive the construction works.
-The creek and remaining native vegetation next to the site will be protected during construction to limit any impact of the works.
+The works are guided by an Environmental Management Plan and monitored by Council’s environmental officers.

 Why an underpass?